 Point One Navigation Selected by IAC to Provide Car Positioning for World’s Fastest Autonomous Racing Cars at CES 2024

-Precise navigation technology for drones, robots, delivery robots, construction and farm equipment, and autonomous cars and trucks.
+Crucial navigation technology is now available for all autonomous vehicles including drones, robots, delivery robots, construction and farm equipment, and autonomous cars and trucks.

 Point One's RTK network delivers centimeter-accurate location services that make autonomous racing at high speeds possible.
 IAC race cars often exceed 180 mph and require precise location data for safe high-performance racing.
 The IAC chose Point One Navigation based on the company’s proven record in delivering precise location data to many companies through its RTK technology.